On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Cases Where Median Sampling is Better than Mean Sampling

-Theorem~\ref{theo-mean-segment} shows that mean sampling fails under segmented noise and the reason is similar to that found in \cite{qian2018fail}.
-Consider two solutions $x$ and $x'$ with $|x'|_0=|x|_0+1$, i.e., $f(x)=f(x')+1$.
-In segment~(2), a small sample cannot eliminate the impact of noise, and $\mathrm{P}(\bar{f}(x) \leq \bar{f}(x'))$ is still very large.
-In segment~(3), the expected gap between $f^{\mathrm{n}}(x)$ and $f^{\mathrm{n}}(x')$ is negative and a larger sample size is worse since it will increase $\mathrm{P}(\bar{f}(x) \leq \bar{f}(x'))$.
-Furthermore, there is no moderate sample size which can make a good tradeoff, and thus, mean sampling fails.
-The proof of Theorem~\ref{theo-mean-segment} can be derived directly from Theorem~5.2 in \cite{qian2018fail}, because the change of noise doesn't affect the proof. \begin{theorem} For the (1+1)-EA solving OneMax under segmented noise, if using mean sampling, the expected running time is exponential. \end{theorem}
+Theorem~\ref{theo-mean-segment} shows that mean sampling fails under segmented noise and the reason is similar to that found in \cite{25}.
+Consider $x$ and $z$ satisfying $|z|_0=|x|_0+1$.
+In segment~(2), a small sample cannot eliminate the impact of noise, and $\mathrm{P}(\bar{f}(x) \leq \bar{f}(z))$ is still very large.
+In segment~(3), the expected gap between $f^{\mathrm{n}}(z)$ and $f^{\mathrm{n}}(x)$ is positive.
+Therefore, a larger sample size will enlarge $\mathrm{P}(\bar{f}(x) \leq \bar{f}(z))$ and performs worse; moreover, no medium sample size makes a good tradeoff.
+Therefore, mean sampling fails.
+Its rigorous proof can be derived directly from Theorem~5.2 in \cite{25}, because the change of noise doesn't affect the proof. \begin{theorem} For OM under segmented noise, the ERT of (1+1)-EA employing mean sampling is exponential. \end{theorem}

-To prove Theorem~\ref{theo-median-segment}, we apply the upper bound on the number of iterations of the (1+1)-EA solving noisy OneMax in~\cite{giessen2014robustness}.
-Let $x^j$ denote any solution with $j$ 0-bits.
-Lemma~\ref{lemma-upper} intuitively means that if the probability of recognizing the true better solution in a comparison is large, the running time can be upper bounded. \begin{lemma}[\cite{giessen2014robustness}] Suppose there is a positive constant $c \le 1/15$ and some $2<l \le n/2$ such that
+To prove Theorem~\ref{theo-median-segment}, Lemma~\ref{lemma-upper} is used.
+This lemma can upper bound the runtime, when the true better solution has a large probability to be recognized as better.
+Note that $x^j$ denotes some solution with $j$ 0s, and $F(\cdot)$ denotes the estimated fitness of a solution. \begin{lemma}[\!\!\cite{18}] The EFHT of (1+1)-EA solving noisy OM is polynomial if